The Godfather Cocktail Recipe: A Classic Whiskey and Amaretto Drink

 two glasses of classic Godfather cocktail

-Love Cocktails?
+Love cocktails?
 Here are more classic cocktail recipes to try

 Great Cocktail Appetizers